VoyagerX21/Devify-CI-CD-pipeline/README.md

 # 🚀 DevifyX Node.js CI/CD Trigger Webhook

-A secure and modular Node.js backend service that listens for GitHub repository events (`push`, `pull_request`, `merge`) and triggers a mock CI/CD pipeline.
+A secure and modular Node.js backend service that listens for multiple repository platform's events (`push`, `pull_request`, `merge`) and triggers a mock CI/CD pipeline.
 It logs events, verifies signatures, and provides a status API — all without a frontend.

 ---

 ## 📌 Features

-- ✅ Webhook listener for GitHub
+- ✅ Webhook listener for VCS
+- ✅ Support for multiple repository platform simultaneously (GitHub, GitLab, BitBucket)
 - ✅ HMAC signature verification for security
 - ✅ Event filtering (push, pull_request, merge)
 - ✅ Mock CI/CD pipeline trigger
 - ✅ MongoDB-based logging of events
 - ✅ Pipeline status endpoint
 - ✅ Environment-based configuration
+- ✅ Notification-integration on Channel using Slack
+- ✅ Tested for the HMAC signature verification using jest library
+- ✅ Retry Mechanism for failed pipline triggers using cron jobs
+- ✅ API Documentation using Swagger
+- ✅ Error-handling at each point
 - 🐳 Optional Docker support

 ---